 - 1. Click System Admin from the top-level menu bar. - 2.
 Click Authentication in the Users/Groups section. - 3.
 Choose the External Authentication tab. - 4.
-From the pull-down menu, choose RADIUS. - 5.
+From the menu, choose RADIUS. - 5.
 Allow Local Password Fallback provides two options: - Allow Local Password Fallback for Default Admin Only

-Select this option to allow the default admin user to log in using only a username and password if RADIUS authentication fails.
-This privilege is restricted to the admin user only-all others must be authenticated by RADIUS.
+Select this option to allow the default admin user to log in using only a username and password if the client certificate is not available or invalid.
+This privilege is restricted to the default admin user only-other users must have a valid client certificate to gain access to the system.
 This option is enabled by default.

 Select this option to allow all users to log in using their local user name and password, if RADIUS authentication fails.
-For more information, see "Local Password Fallback" on page 560.
+For more information, see "Local Password Fallback" on page 576.

-RADIUS Authentication Page 557 of 742
+RADIUS Authentication Page 573 of 767